METALS-London zinc hits 3-year high, aluminium a 16-month peak

 She added, however: "In our view it's premature.
 The real tightness (in zinc) will hit next year, but (right now) it's a market half the size of copper with four times as much stock."

-Three-month zinc on the London Metal Exchange rose to $2,373, the highest since August 2011, before closing at $2,362 a tonne from $2,336 at the close on Monday.
-It has risen around 15 percent so far this year.
+Three-month zinc on the London Metal Exchange rose to $2,373, the highest since August 2011, before trading at $2,369 a tonne in official midday rings, up 1.41 percent for the day.
+That level brings gains for the year to around 15 percent.

 Forecasts for zinc prices have been driven higher this year by a paucity of big mine projects just as existing mines such as Century in Australia dry up.